ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ## Grayscale images
 ---

 There are many ways to convert RGB images into grayscale images.
-For instance, in the RGB representation, if the intensity values of the three channels in a pixel are the same, then the result color is a shade of gray, as you can see in the figure below.
+For instance, in the RGB representation, if the intensity values of the three channels in a pixel are the same, then the result color is a shade of gray.
+As you can see in the figure below, the diagonal of the <em>RGB space</em>, i.e. when $R=G=B$, is a grayscale line with black corresponding to $R=G=B=0$ and white corresponding to $R=G=B=1$ (or $255$).

 ```python
 import numpy as np